Daniel J. Frey

 More specifically, in the evangelical interpretation of what the followers believe is the divine word of God.

-It is the literal truth.
+The Bible is the literal, actual truth.

 Each person is born into a set of circumstances that God has prescribed for their life.